waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Brain 🧠

 ## 1. 🚨 CRITICAL DIRECTIVES & LESSONS
 - **INVENTORY VERIFICATION (MANDATORY):** Before starting any quest for a key item, I MUST first check my inventory to confirm I do not already possess it.
-The COIN CASE incident was a critical failure caused by skipping this basic step.
+The COIN CASE incident (where I spent dozens of turns searching for an item already in my bag) was a critical failure caused by skipping this basic step.
+This is a non-negotiable procedure.
 - **REALITY CHECK AGENT (MANDATORY):** Before pursuing any key item or puzzle solution, I MUST use the `reality_check_agent` to verify my assumptions against the game state.
 This is a procedural safeguard to prevent hallucinations like the COIN CASE incident.
 - **HALLUCINATION & REALITY CHECKS (MANDATORY):** I have a documented history of critical failures from flawed spatial reasoning and location hallucinations (e.g., Radio Tower 1F, Mt.
 Mortar, Game Corner, Underground).
 I MUST use the `reality_check_agent` BEFORE planning significant navigation or puzzle-solving actions to prevent this recurring error.
 Trusting system warnings for correction instead of proactively using my own tools is a critical failure.
 - **PRINCIPLE OF SIMPLICITY (BATTLE TOWER):** After 40+ complex failed hypotheses, the solution was simply walking onto the exit warp carpet.
 I assumed it was a one-way entrance without ever testing it.
 This is a catastrophic failure of the scientific method.
 ALWAYS test the simplest, most fundamental assumptions first before escalating to complex theories.